Zanu-PF's fiercely contested provincial elections will be concluded on Saturday when polls are held in seven provinces.

 "They somehow managed to influence Mugabe to dissolve the district co-ordinating committees and manipulate the elections, hence the current situation," said a Mnangagwa supporter who wished to remain anonymous.

 "We are strategising and regrouping, although we are disappointed that the extraordinary politburo meeting did not nullify the elections held so far and call for fresh elections, which would have been held countrywide in one day.
+Evidence that the elections were rigged was clear because in Midlands some districts did not vote and, in Mashonaland Central, results were announced before voting had been completed."

 Although the Mnangagwa faction failed in its bid to have poll results annulled in the three provinces so that the elections could be rerun in all provinces at the same time — in line with Zanu-PF's constitution — the faction's push for polls to be held simultaneously in the remaining provinces was granted.